Angela Harris (Coronation Street)

-Angela Harris (also Appleyard and Nelson) is a fictional character from the British ITV soap opera Coronation Street, played by Kathryn Hunt.
+Angela Harris (also Nelson) is a fictional character from the British ITV soap opera Coronation Street, played by Kathryn Hunt.
 She made her first on-screen appearance on 13 November 2002, before departing in 2005.
 Angela is the matriarch of the Harris family, and her storylines centred on her family's victimisation by a gang and her relationships with her husband and children.

 Her departing storyline was entitled "Killer Katy", in which her daughter Katy (Lucy-Jo Hudson) had an abortion and killed her father during a heated argument.
 Angela took the blame for the crime but following her daughters suicide she was jailed for perverting the course of justice.
 It was described as one of the soap's most sensational and shocking storylines.

 Casting and development

 The four members of the Harris family were introduced in November 2002, described as a "working class family" with a "dark secret".
 They moved into the house formerly occupied by Matt Ramsden (Stephen Beckett) and Charlie Ramsden (Clare McGlinn).
 In March 2004, her contract was renewed for another year.
 Katy, Tommy and Angela were written out of the show in 2005.